georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 .. note::

-	Please remember, if you are subscribing again after expiring, your map credentials will have changed.
+	Please remember, if you are subscribing again after expiring, your map credentials will have changed and alerts will have been muted.
 If extending your subscription, your credentials will remain unchanged.

 Get Map Credentials
 ===================